remotestorage/armadietto/notes/S3-streaming-store.md

 const app = require('../../lib/appFactory')({account: s3handler, store: s3handler, ...});
 ```

-Https is used if the endpoint is not localhost.
+HTTPS is used if the endpoint is not localhost.
 If you must use http, you can include the scheme in the endpoint: `http://myhost.example.org`.

 This one access key is used to create a bucket for each user.
-The bucket name is the username.
+The bucket name is the username plus the suffix, if any.
-If other buckets are created at that endpoint, those bucket names will be unavailable as usernames.
+If other non-remoteStorage buckets are created at that endpoint, those bucket names will be unavailable as usernames.
 Buckets can be administered using the service's tools, such as a webapp console or command-line tools.
-The bucket **MAY** contain non-remoteStorage blobs outside these prefixes:
+The bucket **SHOULD NOT** contain non-RS blobs with these prefixes:

 * remoteStorageBlob/
 * remoteStorageAuth/